 Vitamin B3, also known as niacin, plays many vital metabolic roles:

 - It lowers harmful cholesterol levels while raising good (HDL) cholesterol, reducing the risk of heart disease.
 Some studies show a risk protective effect as the HDL level rises.
-Being sure to incorporate regular exercise will help raise HDL as well.
+Being sure to incorporate regular exercise and healthy fats like olive oil, avocado and nuts will help raise HDL as well.

 - It may reduce the incidence of asthma-induced wheezing.

 - It may be helpful in treating or preventing atherosclerosis, second heart attacks, Alzheimer’s disease and osteoarthritis.

 Chicken breast, tuna and veal are good dietary sources of niacin as are truly whole grains.

 Ask Dr. Weil's Q&A